jyutzler/Bridge-Systems/system.md

 Overcaller may pass or correct to 2♠.
 ### Cappelletti vs. 1NT
 #### Unpassed Hand
-Cappelletti (AKA Hamilton) is a common defense to 1NT.
+Cappelletti (AKA Hamilton) is a common defense to 1NT (especially weak).
 Unpassed hand responses:
    * double: penalty
    * 2♣: single-suited
       * pass: 6 clubs